Sonata Arctica: Ecliptica and Silence (1999–2002)

 Later that year, Sonata Arctica's first single, entitled "UnOpened", was released in Finland.
 Soon after, the band had closed deals with labels from around the world, prior to the release of their debut album.
 The debut Ecliptica arrived by the end of 1999 and had a worldwide release.
 Tony Kakko then decided to focus on singing and the band began seeking a new keyboard player.
 Mikko Härkin (ex-Kenziner) was eventually invited to fill the position.

 At the beginning of 2000, Sonata Arctica was chosen to support the well-known power metal band Stratovarius throughout their European tour.
 Marko Paasikoski returned to the band to play bass in the wake of Janne Kivilahti's departure after the tour.
 According to Kakko, Kivilahti left because he thought they weren't going anywhere and Paasikoski was their first choice as the new bassist since he left just before the band got their first record deal.

 Throughout Winter 2000/2001, the band worked on composing and recording their next album — Silence — which was released in June 2001.
 An extensive tour followed, which included concerts throughout Europe (together with Gamma Ray) and Japan.
 In 2002 Sonata Arctica made its first incursion to America, putting on shows in Brazil and Chile.
 A live album entitled Songs of Silence was also released that year, consisting of gigs from their tour in Japan.
-By the end of 2002, Mikko Härkin left the band due to personal reasons.
+By the end of 2002, Mikko Härkin left the band for personal reasons.